Alipsa/renjin-test-maven-plugin/README.md

 - testFailureIgnore
     - Whether to halt the build on the first failure encountered or not, defaults to false
 - runSourceScriptsBeforeTests
-    -Whether to run the R scripts in src/main/R prior to running tests )useful for non-package projects), defaults for false.
+    -Whether to run the R scripts in src/main/R prior to running tests (useful for non-package projects), defaults for false.
 - sourceDirectory
     - where the main R scripts are, defaults to "${project.basedir}/src/main/R"
 - printSuccess
-    - excho "Success" after each test is successful, defaults to false
+    - echo "Success" after each test is successful, defaults to false

 Example of overriding a few parameters:
 ```xml